 The basic intuition behind SPDFiT is as follows.
-First, it uses existing psycholinguistic resources to derive a good representation t' for each unlabeled document $d_m^{(u)} \in D^{(u)}$, where $D^{(u)}$ is an unlabeled domainspecific corpus.
-Second, it estimates the prior probability p(t' | c) based on a small number of labeled training examples $d_n^{(l)} \in D^{(l)}$.
-Third, the posterior probability $p(c \mid t')$ (i.e., a pseudo-label) is derived using Bayes theorem.
+First, it utilizes existing psycholinguistic resources to derive a good representation \vec{t} for each unlabeled document $d_m^{(u)} \in D^{(u)}$, where $D^{(u)}$ is an unlabeled domain-specific corpus.
+Second, it estimates the prior probability $p(\vec{t}|c)$ based on a small number of labeled training examples $d_n^{(l)} \in D^{(l)}$.
+Third, the posterior probability $p(c|\vec{t})$ (i.e., a pseudo-label) is derived using Bayes theorem.
 Fourth, a novel entropy-based measure $s_m \in [0,1]$ is applied to assess the quality of each pseudo-labeled training example.
-Finally, pseudolabeled examples are selected for model fine-tuning with selection probabilities proportional to their quality measure s_m .
-This measure is also used to dynamically adjust the learning rate of the stochastic gradient descent (SGD) process to ensure that the model can incorporate the quantity (of data) and quality (of labeling) tradeoff as part of its learning.
+Finally, pseudo-labeled examples are selected for model fine-tuning with selection probabilities proportional to their quality measure s_m .
+This measure is also used to dynamically adjust the learning rate of the Stochastic Gradient Descent (SGD) process to ensure that the model can incorporate the quantity (of data) and quality (of labeling) tradeoff as part of its learning.

-At a high level, SPDFiT works with the CNN-LSTM and wlpHAN components within the DeepPerson framework as follows: (1) a large unlabeled data set from a similar source NLP domain (e.g., the 1B Word benchmark collection; Chelba et al. 2013) is used to pretrain the CNN-LSTM network; (2) SPDFiT is used to generate pseudo-labeled examples from a large unlabeled social media corpus (i.e., the Go et al. (2009) Sentiment140 corpus) for initial fine-tuning of the whole model; and (3) we apply a small number of labeled training examples from the training set to further fine-tune the model.
-Although state-of-the-art inductive transfer methods such as ULMFiT (Howard and Ruder 2018), ELMo (Peters et al. 2018), and BERT (Devlin et al. 2019) include steps (1) and (3) for model pretraining and fine-tuning, these methods do not used pseudo-labeling (step 2).
+At a high level, SPDFiT works with the CNN-LSTM and wlpHAN components within the DeepPerson framework as follows: (1) a large unlabeled data set from a similar source NLP domain (e.g., the 1B Word benchmark collection (Chelba et al. 2013)) is used to pre-train the CNN-LSTM network; (2) SPDFiT is used to generate pseudo-labeled examples from a large unlabeled social media corpus (i.e., the Go et al. (2009) Sentiment140 corpus) for initial fine-tuning of the whole model, (3) we apply a small number of labeled training examples from the training set to further fine-tune the model.
+While state-of-the-art inductive transfer methods such as ULMFiT (Howard and Ruder 2018), ELMo (Peters et al. 2018), and BERT (Devlin et al. 2019) include steps (1) and (3) above for model pre-training and fine-tuning, these methods do not used pseudo-labeling (step 2).
 Conceptually, this is a critical domain-adaption bridge between powerful (generic) universal language modeling and task-specific contextualization using seed manually labeled data rich in human insight.
 As we later demonstrate empirically, this step allows SPDFiT to markedly outperform state-of-the-art models developed in industry and academia.

 The computational details of the SPDFiT method are shown in Algorithm 1.
-It first uses existing psycholinguistic resources (e.g., LIWC, MRC, and SPLICE) to extract discriminative features (e.g., psychological features) from a large unlabeled social media data set (i.e., line 3 of Algorithm 1).
+It first utilizes existing psycholinguistic resources (e.g., LIWC, MRC, and SPLICE) to extract discriminative features (e.g., psychological features) from a large unlabeled social media data set (i.e., line 3 of Algorithm 1).
 Meanwhile, the model parameters of the Gaussian distribution are approximated through Gibbs sampling (i.e., line 6 of Algorithm 1).
-Then, the proposed algorithm computes the priori probability p(t' | c) according to the estimated Gaussian distribution (i.e., line 7 of Algorithm 1).
+Then, the proposed algorithm computes the priori probability $p(\vec{t}|c)$ according to the estimated Gaussian distribution (i.e., line 7 of Algorithm 1).
 For the unlabeled social media data set, the proposed algorithm infers the probability distribution of personality categories according to the Bayes theorem (i.e., line 11 of Algorithm 1).
 In particular, each unlabeled training example is assigned the personality category with the highest probability (i.e., pseudo-labeling) in line 12 of Algorithm 1.
-SPDFiT uses Bayesian learning because it is a solid decision theoretic framework that offers an intuitive and principled way of combining prior evidence (e.g., psycholinguistic patterns) to infer the most probable outcomes (pseudo-labels) (Haussler et al. 1994) and has been used effectively in prior deep learning contexts involving limited labeled data (Gal et al. 2017).
-As we demonstrate empirically in our ensuing evaluation, it outperforms other learning approaches such as logistic regression-based pseudolabeling.
+SPDFiT employs Bayesian learning since it is a solid decision theoretic framework that offers an intuitive and principled way of combining prior evidence (e.g., psycholinguistic patterns) to infer the most probable outcomes (pseudo-labels) (Haussler et al. 1994), and has been used effectively in prior deep learning contexts involving limited labeled data (Gal et al. 2017).
+As we demonstrate empirically in our ensuing evaluation, it outperforms other learning approaches such as logistic regression-based pseudo-labelling.